 In the case of disease outbreak, the animals will first be evaluated by the attending DVM and the Registered Veterinary Technicians on staff.
-Animals free of disease (as determined by fecal testing, physical exam, bloodwork, skin scrapping tape testing etc.) will be returned to the shelter/rescue with the completed medical records.
-Animals with disease or suspected disease will also be immediately returned to the shelter/rescue with completed medical documents.
+Animals free of disease (as determined by fecal testing, physical exam, bloodwork, skin scrapping tape testing, etc.) will be returned to the shelter/rescue with the completed medical records.
+Animals with disease or suspected disease will be immediately returned to the shelter/rescue with completed medical documents.
 Rodents will be tested as above and treated appropriately be the attending DVM.
 The Program Head and/or Assistant Program Head will notify outside rescue and shelters.

 Animals that are injured may be assessed by the attending DVM or RVT's on staff and treated on location if feasible.
-If injuries are too severe to treat on site, animals may be transported to a local emergency clinic, such as, Metropolitan Veterinary Hospital 330-666-2976.
+If injuries are too severe to treat on site, animals may be transported to a local emergency clinic, such as, MedVet 2040 Emerald Pkwy, Cleveland, OH 44135, (216) - 362 - 6000.
 Or other local veterinary facilities.
-Directions to Metropolitan Veterinary Hospital are attached to this plan and are hanging in the Veterinary Medical Lab.
+Directions to MedVet are attached to this plan and are hanging in the Veterinary Medical Lab.